code-not-found/code-not-found.github.io/_posts/easymock/2014-11-12-easymock-unit-testing-facescontext-powermock-junit.md

 @SessionScoped
 public class SomeBean {

-    public void addMessage(Severity severity, String summary, String detail) {
+  public void addMessage(Severity severity, String summary,
+      String detail) {
     FacesContext.getCurrentInstance().addMessage(null,
         new FacesMessage(severity, summary, detail));
   }

   public String logout() {
     FacesContext.getCurrentInstance().getExternalContext()
         .invalidateSession();

     return "logout?faces-redirect=true";
   }
 }
 ```

 Next is the `SomeBeanTest` JUnit test class.
 The class is annotated using two annotations.
 The first `@RunWith` annotation tells JUnit to run the test using `PowerMockRunner`.
 The second `@PrepareForTest` annotation tells PowerMock to prepare to mock the `FacesContext` class.
-If there are multiple classes to be prepared for mocking, they can be specified using a comma separated list.
+If there are multiple classes to be prepared for mocking, they can be specified using a comma-separated list.

 In the `setup()` method a number of objects are specified that are similar for the two test cases.
 The `mockStatic()` method is called in order to tell PowerMock to mock all static methods of the given `FacesContext` class.
 In addition the `FacesContext` and `ExternalContext` mock objects are created.